 To make meaningful improvements to physician workflow, health systems and solution developers should have a nuanced and precise understanding of physicians’ needs and build solutions that not only are useful and easy to use but also restore joy in the practice of medicine.

-By instituting the right combination of technology and other solutions, health care organizations can help simplify the physician workflow—and reap the benefits.
-The goal is to reduce the cognitive burden on physicians, give them more time to spend with patients, and help ensure that clinical value isn’t sacrificed.
+By instituting the right combination of technology and other solutions, health care organisations can help simplify the physician workflow—and reap the benefits.
+The goal is to reduce the cognitive burden on physicians, give them more time to spend with patients and help ensure that clinical value isn’t sacrificed.

 The respondents were presented with a conventional approach and a technology-enabled alternative that came with new tradeoffs.
 Respondents indicated their preferred approach for each of the four scenarios.

 Appendix 2.
-Value and complexity can be used to prioritize use cases for workflow redesign
+Value and complexity can be used to prioritise use cases for workflow redesign

 Since 2011, the Deloitte Center for Health Solutions has surveyed a nationally representative sample of US physicians on their attitudes and perceptions about the current market trends impacting medicine and the future state of the practice of medicine.